-- 1.08 billion people = world's largest democracy 200 million people = world's largest middle class - Broadband and internet growth a priority -- Government of India has set a minimum goal of 20 million broadband subscribers and 40 million Internet subscribers by 2010.
+- 1.08 billion people = world's largest democracy 1 200 million people = world's largest middle class 2 - Broadband and Internet growth a priority -- Government of India has set a goal of computer access for 75 million people and Internet access for 45 million people by 2010.
+Currently, only 15 million people have access to a computer.